metzmitchell/knowledge-3-public/Processes/Executive Assistant.md

     ## Email Labels

-    - **0.1 Mitch**: Emails requiring Mitchell’s direct attention quickly
+    - **0.1 Mitch**: Emails requiring Mitch's direct attention quickly
     - **0.2 To Respond:** Emails you will manage but haven’t yet responded to.
-    - **0.3 Review**: Not urgent emails requiring Mitchell’s input or approval before proceeding.
+    - **0.3 Review**: Not urgent emails requiring Mitch's input or approval before proceeding.
-    - **0.4 Responded**: Emails you’ve responded to but want Mitchell to review.
+    - **0.4 Responded**: Emails you've responded to but want Mitch to review.
     - **0.5 Waiting On**: Emails waiting for input or action from others before they can move forward.
     - **0.6 Receipts/Financials**: Emails related to financial matters (e.g., receipts, invoices).
         - Set up automatic forwarding of receipts where possible